TPMoyer/Grbl4P/README.md

 # Grbl4P

-Processing4 GRBL GUI
+Gcode Sender for GRBL and GrblHAL

 GUI interface to GRBL V1.1 and GrblHAL CNC control using Java under the Processing 4 framework.
-Java because of the large programmer base and multiplatform support, Procedssing because of the extensive plugin (such as the G4P controls) and hardware interfaces(such as RPI GPIO and boofCV)
+Java because of the large programmer base and multiplatform support.
+This sender works on windows, generic linux, and Raspberry PIs.
+Procedssing because of the extensive plugin (such as the G4P controls) and hardware interfaces(such as RPI GPIO and boofCV)

 All code provided is java, using only the Processing 4 included IDE.
 All GUI controls are from the Processing G4P Library, and were created with the G4P GUI Builder tool.